josefpihrt/minesweeper/README.md

 # dotnet-game

-Play games on the command line.
+Play classic games on the command line.

-## List of Games

-- Minesweeper

 ## Installation